coderdiaz/vue-datasource/README.md

             text: 'Click me', // Button label
             icon: 'glyphicon glyphicon-check', // Button icon
-            class: 'btn-primary', // Button class (background color) event(e, row) { // Event handler callback.
+            class: 'btn-primary', // Button class (background color) show(selectedRow) { // Event to define a condition to display the button with the selected row return true
+            },
+            event(e, row) { // Event handler callback.
 Gets event instace and selected row console.log('Click row: ', row); // If no row is selected, row will be NULL }